Inggalton History, Family Crest & Coats of Arms

 More information is included under the topic Early Inggalton Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Inggalton family to the New World and Oceana
+Migration of the Inggalton family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Inggalton surname or a spelling variation of the name include: Jane Ingleton, who sailed to Virginia in 1658; John Ingleton to America in 1697; and Christopher Ingleton to Annapolis, Maryland in 1730.